Joyce Murray

-Joyce Murray PC (born July 11, 1954) is a Canadian politician, businesswoman and environmental advocate.
-A member of the Liberal Party of Canada, she has represented the riding of Vancouver Quadra in the House of Commons since 2008.
+Joyce Catherine Murray PC (born July 11, 1954) is a Canadian politician who represented the riding of Vancouver Quadra in the House of Commons as a member of the Liberal Party from 2008 until 2025.
 She was re-elected in the 41st, 42nd, 43rd, and 44th federal elections.
 Murray was appointed as President of the Treasury Board and Minister of Digital Government on March 18, 2019.
 She was re-appointed as Minister of Digital Government following the 2019 election.
+In 2021, she was appointed Minister of Fisheries, Oceans and the Canadian Coast Guard, a position she held until July 2023.

 Murray previously served as a cabinet minister in the Legislative Assembly of British Columbia, first as Minister of Water, Land, and Air Protection from 2001 to 2004 and then as Minister of Management Services until 2005.
 From 2003 to 2004, she presided over the Canadian Council of Ministers of the Environment.
 On April 14, 2013, Murray placed second in the Liberal Party of Canada leadership election.
 In December 2015, she was appointed as Parliamentary Secretary to the President of the Treasury Board.

-In 2021 she was appointed Minister of Fisheries, Oceans and the Coast Guard.
+She announced on July 25, 2023, that she would not be seeking re-election.

 Background

 Murray was born in Schweizer-Reneke, South Africa, and immigrated to Canada with her parents in 1961.
-Murray and her parents settled in Vancouver, in the Point Grey area, where she still currently lives.
-Murray's mother, Charlotte Coe Murray, was the first female assistant professor at the University of British Columbia School of Architecture.
-In 1968, Murray's father, Gordon Murray, founded Murray & Associates Surveying.
+Murray and her parents settled in Vancouver, in the West Point Grey neighbourhood.
+Murray's mother, Charlotte Coe Murray, was an architect who became the first female assistant professor at the University of British Columbia School of Architecture.
+Murray's father, Gordon Murray, a businessman, founded Murray & Associates Surveying.

-After graduating from Lord Byng Secondary School in West Point Grey, Murray attended Simon Fraser University in the 1970s, studied archaeology and linguistics, and then completed pre-med.
-In 1989, she pursued an executive master's degree in Business Administration.
-In 1992, she received the Faculty of Business "Dean's Convocation Medal" as the top MBA graduate.
+After graduating from Lord Byng Secondary School, Murray attended Simon Fraser University in the 1970s, studied archaeology and linguistics, and then completed her pre-med requirements.
+In 1989, she pursued an executive master's degree in Business Administration at SFU's Beedie School of Business.
+In 1992 in recognition of her academic achievements, she received the Beedie School of Business's "Dean's Convocation Medal" for the being the school's top MBA graduate of that year.
 Her thesis was a policy analysis of one of Canada's options for meeting the challenge of climate change.